-- 1. All facets of a performance/routine, including both choreography and music selection, should be appropriate and suitable for family viewing and listening.
+- 1. All facets of a performance/routine, including costuming, choreography and music selection, should be appropriate and suitable for family viewing and listening.
 Examples of inappropriate choreography may include, but are not limited to, vulgar or suggestive movement appearing offensive or sexual in content, displaying acts of violence, and/or relaying lewd or profane gestures.
 Music containing words unsuitable for family listening is not allowed.
 This includes, but is not limited to, swearwords and connotations of any type of sexual act or behavior, drugs, and/or violent acts or behavior.
 Removing improper language or words from a song and replacing with sound effects or other words may still constitute 'inappropriate.'
-Music or movement in which the appropriateness is questionable or with which uncertainty exists should be assumed by the coach to be inappropriate and removed as to not put their team in an unfortunate situation. - 2.
+Music, costuming or movement in which the appropriateness is questionable or with which uncertainty exists should be assumed by the coach to be inappropriate and removed as to not put their team in an unfortunate situation.
+Costuming must be well secured and appropriate for a family friendly environment. - 2.
 Shoes, on both feet, are recommended but not required while on the performance surface.
 Please note that should dancers choose to wear shoes, anything with wheels is not allowed (example: roller skate, roller blades, heelys, etc.).
 Wearing socks and or footed tights only is not allowed. - 3.
-Teams competing at the National Dance Team Championship and/or any competition at Walt Disney World may NOT use Disney costumes that resemble a Disney character or movie. - 4.
+Teams competing at the National Dance Team Championship and/or any competition at Walt Disney World may NOT use Disney costumes that resemble a Disney character or movie.
+Any use of Disney music requires prior approval and must be sent to musicinfo@varsity.com at least one month prior to your first competition.
+Any use of Disney theme and costuming requires prior approval and must be sent to udarules@varsity.com at least one month prior to your first competition. - 4.
 When dancers are standing at attention, all costumes/uniforms must cover the midriff area completely.
 The midriff includes the entire midriff section from the bra line down, front of the body only.
 Nude body liners are acceptable.
-This rule applies to all pom, jazz, kick, hip hop, Game Day, and Intermediate divisions. - 5.
-For the safety of all athletes, tights are HIGHLY recommended to be worn with costumes, but not required. - 6.
+This rule applies to all Pom, Jazz, Kick, Hip Hop, Game Day, and Intermediate divisions. - 5.
+For the safety of all athletes, tights are HIGHLY recommended to be worn with costumes, but not required.
+Costuming must be well secured and appropriate for a family friendly environment. - 6.
 All male dancers' costumes must include a shirt that is fastened; however, it can be sleeveless. - 7.
 Jewelry as part of the costume is allowed.